romitagl/ck-llm/README.md

 ## Models

-### Custom LLM

-Fine tune a custom LLM using data from my Wiki repository: [wiki](https://github.com/romitagl/kgraph.wiki.git) and running on a Macbook Pro M1.

-To fine-tune a custom large language model (LLM) using data from your Wiki repository on a MacBook Pro M1, you'll need to follow these theoretical steps:
+### Retrieval-Based Question Answering

+This approach retrieves relevant documents from my Wiki repository: [wiki](https://github.com/romitagl/kgraph.wiki.git).

+Sentence Transformer:
+We use the SentenceTransformer library and the "all-mpnet-base-v2" model to encode questions and documents into high-dimensional vectors.
+The SentenceTransformer library is a powerful tool that can be used for a variety of natural language processing tasks, including question answering.
+The "all-mpnet-base-v2" model is a pre-trained language model that is specifically designed for question answering.
+When we encode a question or document using this model, we get a fixed-length vector that captures the meaning of the input.

+Preprocess Data:
+This function tokenizes documents and builds an inverted index to efficiently find documents containing specific words.
+Tokenizing involves breaking the text into individual words or subwords.
+The inverted index is a data structure that maps each word or subword to a set of documents that contain that word or subword.
+This allows us to quickly find documents that contain specific words or phrases when answering a question.

+Answer Question:
+This function takes a question, encodes it, and retrieves documents relevant to the question words using the inverted index.
+It works as follows:

+1. Tokenize the question: Break the question into individual words or subwords.
+2. Encode the question: Use the SentenceTransformer model to encode the question into a fixed-length vector.
+3. Find relevant documents: Use the inverted index to find documents that contain any of the question words or subwords.
+4. Calculate cosine similarity: For each retrieved document, calculate the cosine similarity between the question vector and the document vector.
+5. Rank documents: Rank the documents by their cosine similarity score.
+6. Return top-ranked documents: Return the top-ranked documents as the answer.

+The end result is that we can use our custom LLM to answer questions based on the content of my Wiki repository.

+#### Steps

-1. **Clone the Wiki Repository**: Start by cloning your Wiki repository from GitHub using the command `git clone https://github.com/romitagl/kgraph.wiki.git`.
+**Clone the Wiki Repository**: Start by cloning your Wiki repository from GitHub using the command `git clone https://github.com/romitagl/kgraph.wiki.git`.
 This will download the repository to your local machine, allowing you to access and manipulate the data.

    ```bash
    cd custom
    git clone https://github.com/romitagl/kgraph.wiki.git
    ```

-2. **Preprocessing and Data Preparation**: Next, you'll need to preprocess and prepare your data for training the LLM.
+**Preprocessing and Data Preparation**: Next, you'll need to preprocess and prepare your data for training the LLM.
 This typically involves tokenizing the text, removing stop words, and converting the data into a format suitable for model training.
 You can use libraries like NLTK or spaCy for tokenization and preprocessing.

    ```python
    import os